PastaGringo/nginx-upsteam-myrelaypage-docker/README.md

 ![img](https://slink.fractalized.net/image/0b83dd09-c174-4012-af05-be279c270fc6.png)

-You can check if the Nostr relay is working from: https://nostrrr.com/relay/YourNostrRelayUL
+You can check if the Nostr relay is working from: https://nostrrr.com/relay/YourNostrRelayURL or https://nostr.watch/relay/YourNostrRelayURL